ISAITB/docs-itb-ta/source/exportimport/index.rst

 Define a sandbox instance
 -------------------------

 An interesting use case that is made possible through data exports is the definition of **sandbox instances**.
-A sandbox is a test bed instance that is installed by a user and that is pre-configured to make available test scenarios and development tools.
+A sandbox is a Test Bed instance that is installed by a user and that is pre-configured to make available test scenarios and development tools.
 The purpose of such a sandbox is typically not formal conformance testing but rather to provide a set of test cases as utilities to be used during development.
-The test bed offers a perfect mechanism to provide scenario-based development tools but this needs to be done in a manner that is as streamlined as possible.
+The Test Bed offers a perfect mechanism to provide scenario-based development tools but this needs to be done in a manner that is as streamlined as possible.
 This is made possible by means of importing data archives.